 We have identified the policies below as critical to our business operations and to the understanding of our financial results.
 The impact and any associated risks related to these policies on our business operations is discussed throughout management's discussion and analysis of financial condition and results of operations where such policies affect our reported and expected financial results:

-- Impairment or disposal of long-lived assets; - Deferred taxes; - Accounting for stock-based compensation; and - Commitments and contingencies.
+- Accounting for stock-based compensation; and - Commitments and contingencies.